 I love life.
 I love my kids.
 I am passionate about raising them up in the best possible way that I know how.
 I believe that we are all on this planet for a reason & my role is to help my kids discover their purpose in life.

-Depending on the device you are viewing this website on and the screen size, please go to the right hand side of the website or down near the bottom of the page to subscribe to my latest blog about what is happening in our home.
+Depending on the device you are viewing this website on and the screen size, please go to the right-hand side of the website or down near the bottom of the page to subscribe to my latest blog about what is happening in our home.
 It is free.
 It does not cost you anything financially.
 You can unsubscribe at any time.

 In 2015, I blogged weekly due to time commitments.
 I was alternating weeks between weekly highlights and an issue, but in 2016, I seem to have had an issue/topic or encouragement that I have felt to write about weekly.
 Unfortunately I have become a tad sporadic in my blogging, depending on my other life commitments.

 Please feel free to email me at any time with suggestions, comments, or just to let me know how you are going with your parenting.